nathanmsmith/nathansmith.io/src/content/posts/scraping-enrollment-data-from-the-ucla-registrar-part-two/index.md

 It was finally time to put the data I was scraping into a database.
 I had heard a lot of great things about [PostgreSQL](https://www.postgresql.org/), so I decided to try it.

 Although I was initially only interested in the data of individual sections, I realized that'd it'd make sense to have three tables: one for subject areas, one for courses, and one for sections.
-This way, I could use the information from one table in scraping the data for another, reducing the number of network requests to the site I'd have to make!
+This way, I could use the information from one table in scraping the data for another, reducing the number of network requests to the site I'd have to make.

 My initial stab at writing the schema looked like this: